 Consumption of essential oils should be completely avoided when breastfeeding or pregnant.

 Safety first!
-Remember, what mom consumes so does baby.
+Remember, what mom consumes so does the baby.

 There are so many different ways to administer essential oils.
 It is important to remember that not all oils should be applied in the same manner.
 Use your better judgment when using oils.
 Also, consult your physician before using essential oils for breastfeeding.